kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 Unfortunately there was a major setback as soon as I started: I noticed that the current C port of docopt does not support commands yet, only options.
-This means that I cannot have separate commands like *measure* to start a measurement, or *channel* to change the default channel.
-At the moment I only can work with the options like *--average* or *-a* to tell the adc unit how much the signal should be averaged.
+This means that I cannot have separate commands like *measure* to start a measurement, or *channel* to change the channel.
+At the moment I only can work with the options like *--average* or *-a* to tell the ADC how much the signal should be averaged.

 To test this example with docopt, go to [http://try.docopt.org/](http://try.docopt.org/) and copy-paste the upper help message into the input area there.
 Note that the program